travelience/Aida/readme.md

 # Database
-If you need to get information from a database or perform inserts, updates, by default it's disabled, but you can activate like:
+By default database access is disabled.
+If you need to get information from a database or perform inserts and updates etc, you can activate it with:

 ```php
 $app->withDatabase();